FilipeAlmeidaFEUP/ros2_teleopkeys_tutorial/README.md

 VM password: ros2

+NOTE: To make sure the you have the most current version of all the tutorials on the machine, you should do ```git pull``` in the folders of all cloned repositories.

 ### ROS 2 Humble Installation

 This tutorial was built to work with ROS 2 Humble which is, at the time of writing, the latest distribution.
 Follow the instructions in the official [ROS 2 installation guide](https://docs.ros.org/en/humble/Installation.html).